 Friday, August 24, 2018

-ALLEGRIES THAT ASSOCIATE NOBLES WITH PAGAN GODS, FIGURES OF THE HEBREW BIBLE OR ROMANS PROCLAIM A SUPERIORITY THAT UPSTARTS CANNOT MATCH
+ALLEGRIES THAT ASSOCIATE NOBLES WITH PAGAN GODS OF ANTIQUITY, FIGURES OF THE HEBREW BIBLE OR ROMANS PROCLAIM AN ESSENCE THAT UPSTARTS CANNOT MATCH

 Diane de Poitiers was a member of the top nobility and the favorite of Henri II (1547-59).
 Nudity, the clothing of the gods, underscores her power: "Take me for a goddess!" this work trumpets.

-Biblical figures are clothed, but have the bodies and faces of gods: Their stories too are associated in some way with nobles.
+Biblical figures are clothed, but have the bodies and faces of gods.
+They too are associated with nobles.

 The Reconciliation of Jacob and Ésaü by Arnould De Vuez toward 1678, Baulme Fine Arts